(Two Free Sample Chapters)

 Fiddler smiled.
 "You're picky for an illiterate fisher-folk brat."

 "Damned straight.
-So I told all of this to Auntie Moss, and she did a rune casting, and then a bigger rune casting, and then she added a bunch of special runes to the mix and did a few more rune castings, and then she drew a rune for me, and said that it wasn't 'Rust', is was 'Corrosion', and then that this other, simpler rune was, 'Rose', and that together they added up to 'Corrosion Flower', which would be my new name, but that 'Rose' was indicated in the pattern as the short form, and I fell in love with it right there."
+So I told all of this to Auntie Moss, and she did a rune casting, and then a bigger rune casting, and then she added a bunch of special runestones to the mix and did a few more rune castings, and then she drew a rune for me, and said that it wasn't 'Rust', is was 'Corrosion'.
+And then she drew another, simpler rune that she said was, 'Rose', and that together they added up to 'Corrosion Flower'.
+She suggested that as my new name, and said that 'Rose' was indicated in the pattern as the short form, and I fell in love with it right there."

 Fiddler nodded.
 "I can see that.
 Or at least feel it."